Mill-Pond-Research/The-Intelligence-Solution/docs/home.md

 Discover how AI can drive your business forward.
 Download "The Intelligence Solution: A Business Leader's Blueprint" today and position your organization at the forefront of the AI revolution.
 Whether you aim to streamline operations, enhance customer experiences, or spark innovation, this book provides the knowledge and strategies needed to effectively leverage AI in your business journey.

-## Mill Pond Research Core Capabilities
+## Mill Pond Research: Core Capabilities

 - Federal AI Policy Expertise: As members of the US AI Safety Institute Consortium, we bring unparalleled knowledge of AI regulations and best practices.
 - Intelligence Solution Architecture: We design comprehensive AI systems tailored to your specific business needs and goals.